-Properties under development
+Properties held for sale/under development

-An assessment of the net realisable value of the properties under development is made in each reporting period.
+An assessment of the net realisable value of the properties held for sale/under development is made in each reporting period.
 Such assessment is made based on certain assumptions, which are subject to uncertainty and might materially differ from actual results.
-In making the assessment, the Group's management has made estimates concerning estimated future selling prices to be generated by the completed properties with reference to the recent selling prices of similar properties in the same project or relevant locations and made deductions for the estimated development costs.
+In making the assessment, the Group's management has made estimates concerning estimated future selling prices to be generated by the completed properties with reference to the recent selling prices of similar properties in the same project or relevant locations and made deductions for the estimated development costs and selling expenses, as appropriate.
 The assumptions used are intended to reflect conditions existing at the end of the reporting period.
 Impairment is made if the estimated net realisable value is less than the carrying amount.
-If the actual net realisable value on properties under development is less than expected as a result of change in market condition and/or significant variation in the budgeted development costs, recognition of a material impairment loss may result.
-As at 31st July, 2017, the carrying amount of properties under development is HK\$480,524,000, with no impairment loss recognised (2016: HK\$399,701,000, with no impairment loss recognised).
+If the actual net realisable value on properties held for sale/under development is less than expected as a result of change in market condition and/or significant variation in the budgeted development costs or selling expenses, as appropriate, recognition of a material impairment loss may result.
+As at 31st July, 2018, the carrying amount of properties held for sale is HK\$411,464,000, with no impairment loss recognised (2017: properties under development of HK\$480,524,000, with no impairment loss recognised).